aeternity/protocol/node/api/channels_api_usage.md

 `channel_force_progress_tx` that is based on an older state.
-This can be prevented by posting a `channel_snapshot_solo_tx` transaction on-chain containing the latest co-authenticated off-chain state - this guarantees that an older state can not make it on-chain or with the case of forced progress - it will be replaced.
+This can be prevented by posting a `channel_snapshot_solo_tx` transaction on-chain containing the latest co-authenticated off-chain state - this guarantees that an older state can not make it on-chain or, in the case of forced progress, it will be replaced.

 It is worth mentioning that if the latest off-chain state is already present